 Teaching and Teaching Awards

-A comprehensive survey of the theory and methodology of systematics as they are applied today to all groups of organisms, with a practical experience in the acquisition and analysis of systematic data.
-The course meets three times a week for lecture and once a week for a two hour lab.
-In collaboration with the late Dr. Ellis MacLeod (Entomology), I developed this course in 1994.
-Since that time, I have taught it on my own or in collaboration with Drs.
-Sydney Cameron and Jim Whitfield (Entomology).
+Comprehensive survey of the theory and methodology of systematics as they are applied today to all groups of organisms, with a practical experience in the acquisition and analysis of systematic data.

-Introduction to biology for the non-biology major.
-The course focuses on three contemporary issues--maintaining a livable environment, human health, and evolution.
-Since arriving at UIUC, I have rotated through this course three times.
+Introduction to biology for the non-major.
+In-depth focus on three contemporary problems-maintaining a livable environment, issues of human health, and evolution.

 Regular placement on "List of Teachers Ranked as Excellent by Their Students"

 Vice-Chancellor's Teaching Scholar